symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 Interacting with the test network
 *********************************

-To interact with your node, :ref:`create first an account <setup-creating-a-test-account>` and :ref:`acquire test cat.currency <setup-getting-test-currency>`.
+To interact with your node, :ref:`create first an account <setup-creating-a-test-account>` and :ref:`acquire test nem.xem <setup-getting-test-currency>`.

 Explorer
 ========